jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 breakfast, lunch and dinner on weekends, and still have more to sample.

-A native of Seoul who now calls Duluth home, Sarah Park describes the area as “vibrant,” full of conversation, commerce and, yes, loads of food.
+A native of Seoul who now calls Duluth home, Sarah Park describes the area as "vibrant," full of conversation, commerce and, yes, loads of food.

-“I love how the Korean culinary scene here has so much variety,” she says.
+"I love how the Korean culinary scene here has so much variety," she says.
-“Fried chicken joints, comfort food restaurants, homestyle cooking, fusion cuisine with other Asian cuisines, bakeries and cafes, snack places, buffets and small catering businesses — you name it, you can find it here.
+"Fried chicken joints, comfort food restaurants, homestyle cooking, fusion cuisine with other Asian cuisines, bakeries and cafes, snack places, buffets and small catering businesses — you name it, you can find it here.
 Everything is made from scratch.
-You can walk into a Korean restaurant and immediately smell food balanced with harmonious seasoning and lots of deep, rich broth that gives warmth.”
+You can walk into a Korean restaurant and immediately smell food balanced with harmonious seasoning and lots of deep, rich broth that gives warmth."

 <img
   src="/assets/img/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour/korean-hotdogs-665.webp"